Introdution to Programming - C# Programming Fundamentals

 Creating a Namespace

-As I said previously, it is good practice to implement namespaces in your projects, so let's have a look at how to implement a namespace in our hello world application.
+As I said previously, it is good practice to implement namespaces in your projects, so let's look at how to implement a namespace in our Hello World application.

 C#